PacoteJS/pacote/packages/bloom-filter/README.md

 A Bloom filter is a space-efficient probabilistic data structure that allows testing whether an element belongs to a set.

+Bloom filters relax result accuracy for this efficiency.
+With Bloom filters, false positive matches are possible, but false negatives are not.
+That is to say, while it can tell you with certainty when an element is not in a set, any positive responses indicate only a possibility.

+This false positive error rate can be lowered — but never completely eliminated — by increasing the size of the filter and/or the number of hashes computed for each element.

 ## Installation

 ```bash